donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 Now connect your SSD to another PC and transfer "Raspberry OS Lite" to your drive, the same way you installed the OS to the memory card at point 2.)

-Once that is done, connect the drive to a (blue) USB 3.0 port on the Raspberry and power up.
+Once that is done, connect the drive to a (blue) USB 3.0 port on the Raspberry, remove the memory card and power up.
 If it does boot up, **scroll** **down** to the new point 1.) **below** to finish setup, if you are unlucky and your Raspberry will not boot (screen stays black for more than 30 seconds) then your SATA to USB adapter does most probably not support UASP, and we have to work around this:

 * power off
 * re-insert your micro sd card, disconnect the SSD